WarrenU/shake-search/README.md

 ```
 Server should start in a few seconds and say something like:
 `2020/08/14 16:51:51 Starting server on Port 9000`
-After it says that, you make make a request to the server.
+After it says that, you may make a request to the server.
 See CURL request example below:

 ## cURL Request Example
 `curl http://localhost:9000/autocomplete?term=th`
-API responses are json objects.
-The objects include an amount of words matched and words in an array.
+API response is a json object.
+The data includes an amount of words matched and words in an array.
 See Results for various terms below.

 ## Results For Various Query Params
  ### th